-This park is located within the Twin Cities of Minneapolis and St. Paul (technically it’s in St. Paul) and is roughly 4.1 miles away from the Minneapolis-Saint Paul Airport.
+This park is located within the Twin Cities of Minneapolis and St. Paul (technically, it’s in St. Paul) and is roughly 4.1 miles away from the Minneapolis-Saint Paul Airport.
 You’ll come across breathtaking views of the Mississippi River and woodland bridges.

-The trail is closed for equestrians and cyclists during the rainy season to maintain its stability of the trail.
+The trail is closed for equestrians and cyclists during the rainy season to maintain the stability of the trail.
 So make sure you plan your visit accordingly if you plan to bike or ride your horse.